hieunt84/play-linux/setup-new-disk/doc.md

 ### Intro
-    setup new disk on VM
+    setup new disk iscsi on VM
 ### Workflow
     1.Add new disk to VM